emptymalei/StatisticalPhysics/_sources/equilibrium/most-probable-distribution.rst.txt

 where :math:`s_i=\pm 1`.

 Each of the possible configuration of the the two magnets is considered as a **microstate**.
 That being said, the equal a-prior principle tells us that the probabilities of the different configurations are the same, **for each total energy**, if we our restricting observable is energy.
-This is an effort of least information assumption.
+This is an effort of least information assumption, a.k.a., the Bernoulli's principle of indifference.[Buck2015]_

 We have the following possible **energy distributions**.